U.S. Supplement/Issue 108/Text

 In order to devote themselves to this important task, they have been freed from administrative duties.
 They may not serve on assemblies or committees.
 If one of them should be elected, for instance, to a National Spiritual Assembly, he must choose between that service and membership on the Auxiliary Board.
 But these deputies of the Hands work in close cooperation with the administrative bodies and may be called upon for assistance by the assemblies, national and local, by groups, and by isolated believers.

 We may invite them to give public lectures, but they are not to be thought of as mere itinerant speakers.
-Wherever theygo to proclaim the Faith, they arrange to meet with the believers alone, if possible.
-Their greatest concern is to increase the knowledge and
+Wherever they go to proclaim the Faith, they arrange to meet with the believers alone, if possible.
+Their greatest concern is to increase the knowledge and enthusiasm of the Bahá’ís.
+For, in the last analysis, it is on the individual Bahá’í that the reponsibility for the health and vigor of the Cause depends.

-Deepen and inspire the Believers
+Deepen and Inspire the Believers[edit]

 A local Spiritual Assembly may call upon a member of the Auxiliary Board for help in the solution of problems, but this too is a matter of deepening.
 The Auxiliary Board member does not solve the problem.
-Rather, he brings to the attention of the believers the spiritual principle on which the solution depends, or, if the problem is an administrative one, he may point out
+Rather, he brings to the attention of the believers the spiritual principle on which the solution depends, or, if the problem is an administrative one, he may point out the administrative channel to which it should be referred.
+And always he inspires the Bahá’ís to teach.
+Many problems, such as those of personal disagreement, simply disappear when the Bahá’ís are so busy teaching that they forget all minor preoccupations and when, in deepening new believers, they deepen themselves.

 When a problem of defection from the Covenant, actual or suspected arises, we may ask the Auxiliary Board members in our areas to help us determine how to proceed.
 They are ready to advise us, but, without specific instructions from the Hands of the Cause themselves, they are debarred, like the rest of us, from making any contact with a declared Covenant-breaker.
-The presence of defectors in our vicinity
+The presence of defectors in our vicinity [Page 2]should, of course, be reported at once to the National Spiritual Assembly.

-For the sake of convenience and eificiency, certain regions of North America are assigned to certain Auxiliary Board members, individually and in teams.
-These assignments for April, 1966, to April, 1967, along with an account of “The Functions and Relationship of the Hands of the Cause and Auxiliary Board Members” are to be found in an insert in Bahá’í Naws, of August, 1966.
+For the sake of convenience and efficiency, certain regions of North America are assigned to certain Auxiliary Board members, individually and in teams.
+These assignments for April, 1966, to April, 1967, along with an account of "The Functions and Relationship of the Hands of the Cause and Auxiliary Board Members" are to be found in an insert in BAHÁ’Í NEWS, of August, 1966.
 We should not hesitate to draw on this rich resource.

-Because they are in close communication with the Hands of the Cause of God and because they are free from administrative duties, these dedicated men and women, “unrestrained as the wind,” can, like a breath of fresh air blowing through our local communities, clear and sweeten the atmosphere in which we are all striving, in our limited spheres, to serve the Cause of the Blessed Beauty.
+Because they are in close communication with the Hands of the Cause of God and because they are free from administrative duties, these dedicated men and women, "unrestrained as the wind," can, like a breath of fresh air blowing through our local communities, clear and sweeten the atmosphere in which we are all striving, in our limited spheres, to serve the Cause of the Blessed Beauty.

 —Garreta Busey

-It is no longer possible to provide housing in private homes in Wilmette or Evanston for numbers of Bahá’ís.
-Any who have maintained satisfactory arrangements in such homes in previous years and wish to return this year should make their own personal arrangements.
 Those wishing to stay at hotels or motels should make their own reservations promptly and comply with any arrangements required, such as a deposit or payment for the rooms in advance.
 There are no hotels in Wilmette.
 The following hotels and motels are nearby.
 The address, telephone number and daily rates (not including tax) are given in each instance.

 HOTELS